On 28 October 2015, over 55 years after her first flight, Avro Vulcan XH558 – the world’s last airworthy Vulcan – flew for the final time.

 Vulcan XH558 was a victim of her own success.
 Millions of people had watched her over the years but only a relatively small amount of people were able to be present for her final flight.
 Under guidance from South Yorkshire Police, the details of the final flypast had to be kept secret due to the risk to public safety with potentially thousands of spectators turning up at the airport.
 Earlier in the month South Yorkshire Police urged fans to avoid watching it at the airport in Doncaster, saying the airport could not “accommodate a large influx of people hoping to see the Vulcan”.

-Of all the people who should have been there to witness the final flight, Dr Robert Pleming, who died suddenly in February this year, was absent.
+Of all the people who should have been there to witness the final flight, Dr Robert Pleming was absent.
 He had been admitted to hospital that day to have a heart valve replaced.
 Subsequently he noted “At least I can share the pain of missing XH558’s final flight with all those who wished they could have been there too.”
+Robert sadly passed away in February 2021.

 Low cloud on the day risked a cancellation, with plans being suspended for a weather check in the afternoon.
-Just after 2pm on Wednesday 28 October 2015, as a break in the clouds came, XH558 was readied and slowly taxied out to the hold of Runway 02 at Doncaster Sheffield Airport – previously RAF Finningley, her spiritual home.
+Just after 2pm on Wednesday 28 October 2015, as a break in the clouds came, XH558 was readied and slowly taxied out to the hold of Runway 02 at Doncaster Sheffield Airport – previously RAF Finningley.

 While majority of RAF Finningley has been transformed into a modern international airport, from 1915 to 1996 it was an operational station of significant importance to our nation’s defences.
 At the end of the 1950’s work was carried out to the base for it to operate as a V-bomber station.
 The airfield became known as the home of the V-bomber after Avro Vulcan, Handley Page Victor and Vickers Valiant aircraft had all been stationed at the base, with XH558 operating on this site between 1961 and early 1968.